retroriff/sonic-pi-osc-looper/README.md

 /stop, 0
 /modulate, 0, 0, 0
 ```
-Start and Modulate commands need the potentiometer values
+"/start" and "/modulate" commands require the potentiometer values